 - Wear light-weight comfortable clothing, preferably with short sleeves

 - It is absolutely essential that you have your escort drive you to your appointment and back home.

 No, you will be in a deeply relaxed state, and you will be responsive.

 Yes, one of our team is always with you and your vital signs are monitored during the entire visit.
 You are never alone.

 Q: How long will I be relaxing?

-Depending on your needs, you’ll need to relax from two to six hours.
+Depending on your needs, you’ll need to relax for two to six hours.

 Q: Will someone need to accompany me?